alall1/suricata-ids/README.md

 The rule for sqlmap detected every execution of sqlmap, without fail.
 This is because sqlmap always sends HTTP requests with "sqlmap" in its User-Agent header.
 However, looking specifically for "sqlmap" in the User-Agent line makes this rule specialized to only sqlmap attacks.
 Realistically, attackers wouldn't have the name of their automated SQL injection software anywhere in their HTTP requests.
 To improve detection of SQL injection attempts, multiple rules to detect various injection strategies and common characters used in injections, like the single quote, would be best practice.
 The rules would have to be able to decode URL-encoded text, so that attacks like sqlmap wouldn't evade detection.

-The brute-force detection rule serves its purpose well, observing for multiple invalid login attempts from one source.
+The brute-force detection rule is effective, observing for multiple invalid login attempts from one source.
 I believe that this would work up well in a realistic environment, with the only problem being attackers using more and more sophisticated brute-force login software.
 One problem this rule could face is a brute-force script that alternates between IP addresses, as it only looks for multiple invalid login attempts coming from one source.
 One way to alleviate this problem is to have a separate rule that looks for multiple invalid login attempts in succession from any source, to at least indicate a potential brute-force attack.

 Finally, the DoS rule faces the same problem as the sqlmap rule.
 It is specialized for SYN floods, only on port 80.
 There are many different types of DoS and DDoS attacks, each needing their own IDS rule.
 Another problem with this rule is the use of detection_filter instead of threshold. detection_filter generates alerts as long as the attack goes on, and in this case generates tens of thousands of alerts per second of the attack.
 The screenshot below is the detailed view of the alerts generated after running the hping3 command for approximately 1 second--there were 88872 alerts generated in that single second.
 A better way to log DoS attacks is to have a single alert with start and end timestamps for the attack.